benjamin-heasly/pyramid/docs/core-demo/README.md

 The main sections of each YAML file are:

- - `experiment` -- basic description of the experiment design and lab, suitable for including in an NWB file.
+ - `experiment` -- basic description of the experiment design and lab
  - `readers` -- full description of data sources to read from and how to map and transform data from those sources into named buffers
  - `trials` -- how to delimit trials in time, how to align data within each trial, and optionally how to enhance each trial with additional name-value pairs
  - `plotters` -- optionally, how to visualize trials as they arrive